Jack-OC/Results-Summary-Component/README.md

 ### Useful resources

-- [Example resource 1](https://howtocreateapps.com/fetch-and-display-json-html-javascript/) - This resource helped me to find a way to display the JSON data in HTML.
+- [Example resource](https://howtocreateapps.com/fetch-and-display-json-html-javascript/) - This resource helped me to find a way to display the JSON data in HTML.